-This is also the location of the graves of several of the Nixon family, including Richard Nixon and possibly a daughter, daughter-in-law or granddaughter named Virginia.
-As you’ll see, there may also be some of the Trottman family buried in the cemetery.
+This is also the location of the graves of several of the Nixon family, including Richard Nixon and possibly a daughter, daughter-in-law or granddaughter.
+As you’ll see, there could be some of the Trottman family buried in the cemetery.

 The first area in the image is possibly the last remnants of a house, while the second is where a headstone is located.
 This must be the location of the Nixon Family Cemetery.